 The principal evidence for this explanation derives from research by Miwa and Ramseyer.
-They reject the Gerschenkron-based argument that bank intermediation was critical to the provision of long term capital in Japan.
-Firms sold equity, issued bonds or funded investment projects through retained earnings, with bank debt being a source of capital mostly for operating expenses.
-Flow of funds data reveals a mean ratio of bank debt to gross assets of between 2 and 8 percent between 1919 and 1941, whereas firm-level data for cotton spinning, railroad and electrical utility firms indicates a heavy reliance on stock and bond issues.
+They reject the Gerschenkron-based argument that bank intermediation was critical to the provision of long-term capital in Japan.
+Firms sold equity, issued bonds, or funded investment projects through retained earnings, with bank debt being a source of capital mostly for operating expenses.
+Flow of funds data reveals a mean ratio of bank debt to gross assets of between 2 and 8 percent between 1919 and 1941, whereas firm-level data for cotton spinning, railroad, and electrical utility firms indicate a heavy reliance on stock and bond issues.

 A precocious organization of stock exchanges facilitated this form of financing.
-Japan had two stock exchanges in 1878 (Tokyo and Osaka), as many as 46 by the turn of the century as a result of relaxed regulations, and following a rationalization phase, around 10 for the remainder of the prewar era (Hameo et al., 2009, p.
+Japan had two stock exchanges in 1878 (Tokyo and Osaka), as many as 46 by the turn of the century as a result of relaxed regulations, and following a rationalization phase, around 10 for the remainder of the prewar era (Hamao et al. 2009, p.
 57).
+These stock exchanges were both numerous and of a high quality.
+Raghuram Rajan and Luigi

-Rajan and Zingales' (2003, Table 3) figures highlight that Japan had a higher ratio of stock market capitalization to GDP than Germany or the United States for all the prewar benchmark years of 1913, 1929 and 1938.
+Zingales' (2003, Table 3) figures highlight that Japan had a higher ratio of stock market capitalization to GDP than Germany or the United States for all the prewar benchmark years of 1913, 1929, and 1938.
 In fact, Japan ranks highest by the Rajan-Zingales metric by some margin for all countries in 1938.

 A second reason for the prevalence of the joint stock form relates to Japan's early stage of development and its industry structure.
-According to Guinnane et al., (2007, p.
+According to Guinnane et al. (2007, p.
 3) "the corporate form was important for enterprises such as railroads that had to raise enormous sums of capital on the market."
-In 1896 four out of the five largest joint stock companies in transport in Japan were railroad concerns14 and they collectively held ¥85.3 million in assets compared to the five largest joint stock companies in manufacturing (cotton or flax spinning concerns) which held ¥10.9 million in assets (Wray, 1984, p.
-281).15 The development of transportation infrastructure, which required state intervention and external financing, played a key role in facilitating urban growth during the process of Japanese economic modernization (Mosk, 2001).
+In 1896 four out of the five largest joint stock companies in transport in Japan were railroad concerns and they collectively held ¥85.3 million in assets compared to the five largest joint stock companies in manufacturing (cotton or flax spinning concerns) which held ¥10.9 million in assets (Wray 1984, p.
+281).
+The development of transportation infrastructure, which required state intervention and external financing, played a key role in facilitating urban growth during the process of Japanese economic modernization (Mosk 2001).
 Furthermore, joint stock appears to have been associated with effective governance in Japan's nascent industries.
+For example, most enterprises in the cotton industry were joint stock concerns so enterprises could grow and be managed beyond the boundaries of the family (Braguinsky et al. 2014).